Ujjalt/ujjaltimshina/_pages/about.md

 I have always liked writing that explains ideas clearly and with real enthusiasm.
 I especially enjoy the careful and well-structured exposition in <a href="https://terrytao.wordpress.com/category/teaching/246c-complex-analysis/">Terry Tao</a>’s lecture notes, the precise and reliable style of <a href="https://www.jmilne.org/math/">J. S. Milne</a>, and the thoughtful blog posts of <a href="https://gowers.wordpress.com/">Timothy Gowers</a>.
 What I admire in all of them is a genuine focus on understanding things properly, written clearly and without unnecessary complexity or decoration.

 <p style="font-family: Georgia, serif; color: #2f4f2f;">

-  <p style="font-family: Georgia, serif;">For a long time, I appreciated this line only at the surface.
-I understood the words, but not the warning embedded in them.
-Looking back, I can identify many moments when I held a vague intuition about a concept and mistook that vagueness for understanding, a kind of intellectual comfort that asked nothing of me.
-That false satisfaction, I now realize, is precisely what Halmos meant to caution against.
-Genuine understanding is not passive.
-It is earned through careful engagement with ideas, through the discomfort of not knowing, and through the slow, deliberate work of working things out, not merely feeling as though one has.</p>

-  <p style="font-family: Georgia, serif;">This understanding is shaping me how I approach my research and studies.
-Mathematics, for me, is not a performance of knowledge but a patient and honest pursuit of it, one that demands both rigor and humility in equal measure.</p>

  <hr style="border:0; border-top:1px solid #b8cee8; margin:18px 0;">
 <p style="font-family: Georgia, serif;">